-Air quality monitor on Dudley Drive: BC Hydro installed an air quality monitoring station to provide real-time measurements on air quality, such as smoke, dust, and exhaust.
-Located on Dudley Drive near the shoreline and close to homes, the air quality measuring station will operate during berm construction, and through the first two years of Site C operations.
-This station is one of five that BC Hydro has placed throughout the Peace Region.
-Air quality data is shared with the Ministry of Environment and Climate Change, and can be found on their website once construction begins.
+Air quality monitor on Dudley Drive: We installed an air quality monitoring station to provide real-time measurements on air quality, such as smoke, dust, and exhaust.
+Located on Dudley Drive near the shoreline and close to homes, the air quality measuring station operated during berm construction, and will continue through the first two years of Site C operations.
+This station is one of five that we have placed throughout the Peace Region.
+Air quality data is shared with the Ministry of Environment and Climate Change, and can be found on their website.

 Mobile air quality monitors: Air quality monitoring is also taking place along the hauling route so we can better understand any effects that construction may be having.
 These results will be shared with the BC Environmental Assessment Office.

 Air quality monitoring at worksite: We regularly complete air quality monitoring at the berm worksite to ensure that airborne dust levels are within WorkSafeBC regulations.

 Safety is our top priority and we are working with Site C contractors to ensure work is planned and managed effectively.